Kachi-Awaji/GIT-intro/Lesson-2.md

 <pre>
 </pre>

-If you see the screen below, we good...  you've successfully launced the Git Bash Terminal
+If you see the screen below, we good...  you've successfully launched the Git Bash Terminal

 ![GitBash](./screenshots/12-GitBashPrompt.png)
 <pre>